saurabdixit/RoboND-DeepLearning-Project/README.md

 I know my batch size is small.
 However, I had to make it small because of my computer restriction.
 If I would have ran it on AWS, I would have kept it to bigger size.
 As this is the deciding factor in when to update the weights.

 ### Number of Epochs:
 More the number of epochs more is the number of weights modification.
 Hence, We have to make sure to keep this number large and check what works best.
 However, I have seen that even if we see convergence at 50 epochs and we continue running the training, we get better traing results.
+In following test, which I ran on GPU enabled workspace, it continues to learn but the learning slope is very less.
 I think because it tries to adapt to validation data.
 But if that is the case, it will not show good results on the test data which is completely hidden.
 However, That does not happen on 200 mark.
 Maybe if we increase it more, we will get to point when there are no errors on validation set but it fails on test set.

 ![Image from model training from segmentation lab][image_1]